intel/nauta/docs/user-guide/actions/template_packs.md

 together with the Nauta software depends on a content of the Template zoo repository at the moment of building a certain version of the Nauta nctl client):

-* **multinode-tf-training-horovod** - A TensorFlow multi-node training job based on Horovod using Python 3.
+* **tf-training-horovod** - A TensorFlow multi-node training job based on Horovod using Python 3.

-* **multinode-tf-training-horovod-py2** - A TensorFlow multi-node training job based on Horovod using Python 2.
+* **tf-training-horovod-py2** - A TensorFlow multi-node training job based on Horovod using Python 2.

-* **multinode-tf-training-tfjob** - A TensorFlow multi-node training job based on TfJob using Python 3.
+* **tf-training-multi** - A TensorFlow multi-node training job based on TfJob using Python 3.

-* **multinode-tf-training-tfjob-py2** - A TensorFlow multi-node training job based on TfJob using Python 2.
+* **tf-training-multi-py2** - A TensorFlow multi-node training job based on TfJob using Python 2.

-* **tf-training-tfjob** - A TensorFlow single-node training job based on TfJob using Python 3.
+* **tf-training-single** - A TensorFlow single-node training job based on TfJob using Python 3.

-* **tf-training-tfjob-py2** - A TensorFlow single-node training job based on TfJob using Python 2.
+* **tf-training-single-py2** - A TensorFlow single-node training job based on TfJob using Python 2.

 ## Customizing the Provided Packs